 The reason why your child hates school – and why it matters

-The reason you should know their WHY is because it will usually make it pretty easy for you to begin addressing their stressors, worries, and concerns.
+The reason you should know their WHY is that it will usually make it pretty easy for you to begin addressing their stressors, worries, and concerns.

 Alternatively, finding out what they love about school (even if it’s the chance to see their friends) will help you find new and creative ways to engage them in their learning process.